DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: Experiments

-\textbf{Results:} As shown in Table~\ref{tab:quantitative}, DreamCAD achieves state-of-the-art results across all three modalities in \textit{point-to-CAD}, \textit{image-to-CAD}, and \textit{text-to-CAD}.
-In the easier \textit{point-to-CAD} task, it outperforms baselines on ABC by a large margin, reducing CD by up to 68\% and 75\% over Cadrille and CAD-Recode and improving F1 scores by 17\% and 21\%, respectively, while attaining a zero invalidity ratio.
+\textbf{Results.} As shown in Table~\ref{tab:quantitative}, DreamCAD achieves state-of-the-art results across all three modalities in \textit{point-to-CAD}, \textit{image-to-CAD}, and \textit{text-to-CAD}.
+In the easier \textit{point-to-CAD} task, it outperforms baselines on ABC by a large margin, reducing CD by up to 68\% and 75\% over Cadrille and CAD-Recode and improving F1 scores by 17\% and 21\%, respectively.
 Similar gains are observed across other metrics and the Objaverse dataset as well.
 As illustrated in Figure~\ref{fig:qualitative}.A, DreamCAD accurately reconstructs complex geometries such as gear wheels (Ex.~3) and chair (Ex.~5), plane (Ex.~6), whereas prior methods capture only the coarse shapes.